Gatgeagent/G-Captcha/README.md

 - Add your fonts (TrueTypeFont (.ttf) preferred) to your fonts directory, which is specified in the constructor of FontLoader.
 - Add your backgrounds (it works with JPGs) to the backgrounds directory, which is specified in the constructor of CaptchaBuilder.

+It should be possible to use this library using Java (becuase Kotlin compiles to Java-Bytecode), and maybe even other JVM languages like Groovy, Scala, and so on...

 ##### Create three numeric captcha with 3 - 45 random lines,

 ```kotlin